GSA/sdg-indicators-usa/README.md

 ## Local development

-In order to run the site locally, you'll need to [install Ruby](https://www.ruby-lang.org/en/documentation/installation/).
+In order to run the platform locally, you'll need to [install Ruby](https://www.ruby-lang.org/en/documentation/installation/).

 Then, from on a Bash-like terminal, install the "Gem" for Github Pages:

 `gem install gh-pages`

-Finally, launch the site with:
+Finally, launch the platform with:

 `jekyll serve`

-You can then visit the site in the browser at [http://127.0.0.1:4000/sdg-indicators/](http://127.0.0.1:4000/sdg-indicators/).
+You can then visit the platform in the browser at [http://127.0.0.1:4000/sdg-indicators/](http://127.0.0.1:4000/sdg-indicators/).